…me

 I’ve blogged in one form or another since 2001.
 For nearly eight years I used LiveJournal until letting it fall by the wayside near the end of 2009.
 I continued with Facebook in 2010, but it’s hard to lay down serious thoughts in 420 characters.
 And so I find myself here, with proper blogging software once more.
 It doesn’t have quite the same social aspects as LJ did, but that’s OK.
 As I’ve grown up, so has my writing.
 It’s time to start treating it accordingly.

 The background image comes courtesy of NASA and the Hubble Space Telescope.
 It’s a stellar jet in the Carina Nebula, taken by the Hubble’s WFC3 camera.
 You can read more about it here and get the original image in a variety of formats here.
-I also use the image on my Twitter page and my personal business cards.
+I also use the image on my personal business cards.

 …the name